Holo-Host/holo-envoy/API.md

 # RPC WebSocket API

 ### `holo/agent/signup`
-Request Envoy to set up new hApp instances for this Agent.
+Request Envoy to set up new installed app for this Agent.
 We should have a way to verify that this Agent is actually unregisterd for the given hApp.

 Arguments